votvottv/votvottv.github.io/README.md

    attackers to discover user's IP addresses). ___Or even better: leave the backend behind an Onion Service___.
 4. There is also a [consent UX][] informing users what and how it's collected, and asking for authorization.
-No cookies should reside in the client machine.
+No cookies reside in the client machine.

 It's also worth noting that adversaries could attack the analytics system by: